st3llabr1/essays/Edison, Gender, and Race/History_Patent_System/README.md

-.ve-header Race Gender, and the American Patent System in the Age of Edison" default:https://edisondigital.rutgers.edu/iiif/PAT252386 "A Digital Exhibit" pct: 10, 25, 80, 60 center sticky
+.ve-header "Race Gender, and the American Patent System in the Age of Edison" default:https://edisondigital.rutgers.edu/iiif/PAT252386 "A Digital Exhibit" pct: 10, 25, 80, 60 center sticky

 # Creating the U.S. Patent system
 .ve-media wc:Constitution_of_the_United_States,_page_1.jpg left width=80%